ankitects/anki/docs/development.md

 You will need the 64 bit version of Python 3.9 or 3.10 installed.
 3.9 is recommended, as Anki has only received minimal testing on 3.10 so far, and some dependencies have not been fully updated yet.
+On Windows, only 3.9 will work.
 You can install Python from python.org or from your distro.

 **Mac/Linux**: